AdaCore/spark2014/lrm/source/packages.rst

         there is no *B* such that *(A,B)* is in *RD*, then *(Abs(X),Abs(X))* is in *D*.

-        **Rationale:** In this case, Abs (X) is not fully initialized by the subprogram and the relevant components must be intialized prior to calling the subprogram.
+        **Rationale:** In this case, Abs (X) is not fully initialized by the subprogram and the relevant components must be initialized prior to calling the subprogram.

       * **Requirement:** If *(S,T)* is in *D* then there shall exist *(V,W)* in *RD* such that